American Heart Association Comes Clean…Sort Of.

 My dreams tend to be geekier.

 I dreamt about the American Heart Association the other night.
-Guess that’s why I write blogs about fish oil for a living.
+Guess that’s why I write articles about fish oil for a living.

-Anyway, in my dream, the American Heart Association (AHA) came to their senses, snapped out of acting like politicians and leveled with the American people about diet and heart disease.
+Anyway, in my dream, the American Heart Association (AHA) came to their senses, snapped out of acting like politicians and leveled with the American people about diet and heart health.

 AHA Tells It Like It Is